Photo credit clockwise: Jessica Minghi/Borough Chocolates, Jacques Torres Chocolates, Jessica Minghi/Borough Chocolates, Chocolate Noise.

 Fantasizing about chocolate pizza?
 It’s a reality here, along with a seemingly endless cornucopia of confection that’s available for parties and events or in any size at this Staten Island sweet shop.
 From edible images to gourmet chocolates in every imaginable form–and the pizza–make this classic candy outlet a resource to be reckoned with.

 Founded in 1911, this old-school chocolate factory offers tours so you can see the origins of the delicious treats available at the family-owned establishment.
-Of course, you can just take their word for it and order up a box of Love Bugs, Fancy Fins, or Sweet Swans.
+Of course, you can just take their word for it and order up a box of Love Bugs or Fancy Fins.

 Photo courtesy of Chocbar Cortes.